-The Oscars, Golden Globes and many other start of the year award events will be seen movie critics set out to judge movies of the previous years.
+The Oscars, Golden Globes and many other starts of the year award events will be seen movie critics set out to judge movies of the previous years.
 However, the real film fans among us can travel to the filming locations of legendary movies!
-So here is our short list of these next-best-things.
+So here is our shortlist of these next-best-things.

 Petra is the most famous location in Jordan, in that you probably know of it, but not which country it’s in.
 This historical city has been featured in movies like Indiana Jones and the Last Crusade, Arabian Nights, Passion in the Desert, Mortal Kombat: Annihilation, Sinbad and the Eye of the Tiger, and The Mummy Returns, as well as movie-adjacent product Transformers: Revenge of the Fallen.

 The location of the Petra is believed to have been inhabited since 9,000 B.C., but the location was only chosen to become the capital of the Nabataean Kingdom in 4th century B.C..
 While it started out as a trade hub, it eventually dwindled due to sea trade.
 Abandoned, the city was only rediscovered by 1812.
 Al Khazeh, the only structure anyone can recognize, is the tomb of a king who ruled in the 1st century B.C.
 Visit Petra before climate change makes the desert literally catch fire!

 5. New Zealand

 New Zealand is the place best known for the kickass tattoos that the natives don, the kiwi (bird) and not appearing on maps.
 However, most of us got the first solid glimpse at the country as it served as the backdrop for Peter Jackson’s Lord of the Rings movies (as opposed to Ralph Bakshi’s Lord of the Rings movies, I guess).